zzbo/customize-cra-eslint/README.md

 );
 ```

-`customize-cra-eslint` use `root/.eslintrc.js` for default config.
+`customize-cra-eslint` use `root/.eslintrc.js` for default rules.

-you can also customize your eslint rules for `customize-cra-eslint`, for example:
+You can also customize your eslint rules for `customize-cra-eslint`, for example:
 ```js
 const { override } = require('customize-cra');
 const eslintConfigOverrides = require('customize-cra-eslint');